-Our Special Educational Needs and Disabilities Co-ordinator(SENDCo) is Mrs N Roscoe
+Our Special Educational Needs and Disabilities Co-ordinator(SENDCo) is Miss N Roscoe

 The other members of our Inclusion Team are: